TenshouSu/Code-generator/README.md

 # Temperature with Average Calculation

-by using C and dht11
+by using C and dht11 <br />

+Verified the situations of blocks <br />
+Listed and commented parameter "int verify = 1" <br />